The Book Proposal Lab

 -

-You will have access to the recorded live calls and class materials for 6 months from the start of the course.
+You will have access to the recorded live calls and class materials for 6 months after the course ends.

 If you have additional questions about the course, please email Laura.